Goa: Religion

 According to the 2011 census, in a population of 1,458,545 people, 66.1% were Hindu, 25.1% were Christian, 8.3% were Muslim, and 0.1% were Sikh.
 However, in September 2024, Goa Governor P.S.
 Sreedharan Pillai stated that the Muslim population of Goa has increased from 3% to 12% while the Christian population decreased from 36% to 25%.
 He later clarified that his remarks referred to "brain drain" and were not intended as a commentary on religious demographics.

 In 1909, the Catholic Encyclopedia documented the total Catholic population in Portuguese Goa as 293,628 out of a total population of 365,291 (80.33%).
+Due to the Christianisation of Goa, over 90% of the Goans in the Velhas Conquistas became Catholic by the 1700s.
+The Novas Conquistas, which came under Portuguese rule later, remained majority Hindu.
 Since the 20th century, the percentage of Goan Catholics has gradually declined caused by a combination of permanent emigration from Goa to cosmopolitan Indian cities (e.g. Mumbai, Pune, Bangalore) and foreign countries (e.g. Portugal, the United Kingdom) with the mass immigration of non-Christians from the rest of India since the 20th century.
 By 2021, ethnic Goans accounted for less than half of the state's residents.

 The Catholics in Goa state and Daman and Diu union territory are served by the Metropolitan Roman Catholic Archdiocese of Goa and Daman, the primatial see of India, in which the titular Patriarchate of the East Indies is vested.